Advance Your Medical Assisting Career by Earning the Registered Medical Assistant Certification

 The minimum passing score for AMT exams is 70, on a scale of 0 to 100.
 This means you must answer 70% or more of all questions correctly.
 For the RMA exam, this translates to answering 70% of the 210 questions correctly to pass.

-Who is Eligible to Take the RMA Exam?
+Who is Qualified to Take the RMA Exam?

 To be eligible for this exam, you must complete one of the following four routes: